When is the best time to fly to Ljubljana?

 Visitors are spoilt for choice, with over 10,000 cultural festivals taking place in and around the city.
 The most celebrated event is the Ljubljana Summer Festival, where musicians from genres as varied as opera, rock and jazz hold all manner of concerts in the city's streets and theatres.
 Museums and art galleries are also in great abundance, while the Slovenian National Opera and Ballet Theatre is worth experiencing for both the quality of performance as well as the splendour of the building itself.

-Another Ljubljana essential is a visit to the city's bridges.
+Another essential for anyone taking a flight to Ljubljana is a visit to the city's bridges.
 The Triple Bridge connects the city's central districts, and was originally a main throughway linking Central Europe and the Balkans.
 Other crossover highlights include the Vienna Secession style Dragon Bridge, and The Butchers' Bridge where couples profess undying love by attaching padlocks to the bridge’s steel wires.

 Getting around Ljubljana